Keenesburg, Colorado

 The Town of Keenesburg is a Statutory Town in Weld County, Colorado, United States.
 The population was 1,250 at the 2020 United States census.
 It is home to The Wild Animal Sanctuary.

 History

 Keenesburg was named for Les Keene, an early settler.

 Geography

-Keenesburg is located at (40.108821, -104.520228).

 According to the United States Census Bureau, the town has a total area of 0.6 sqmi, of which, 0.6 sqmi of it is land and 1.75% is water.

 Government

-As of January 2023, the mayor of Keenesburg is Aron Lam.
+In August 2025 it was announced that mayor Aron Lam and board of trustees member Cindy Baumgartner would face a recall election.
+The recall election was held in September 2025 and Lam was recalled, with Bruce Sparrow being voted in as his successor.
+Baumgartner was also recalled, with Christopher Miller elected unopposed as her successor.
+Sparrow and Miller were sworn in on October 10, 2025.